lukecheeseman/benchmark-philosophers/README.md

 # Benchmark
-Run a benchmark of 1000 philospers trying to eat 1000 times.
+Run a benchmark of 500 philospers trying to eat 500 times.
 Compare two acquire methods, acquire all and acquire one cown and a time when spawning behaviours

 # Build
 docker build -t benchmark .

 # Run
-docker run -v pwd:/output/ benchmark
+docker run -v <path>:/output/ --rm --name dining-phils benchmark